veektortee/AI-Powered-Resume-Classifier/README.md

 # Resume Classification with Fine-Tuned BERT

-This project presents a resume classification system powered by a fine-tuned BERT model, built on a preprocessed dataset provided by a GitHub user [Noran Mohamed](https://github.com/noran-mohamed/Resume-Classification-Dataset).
+This project presents a robust resume classification system powered by a fine-tuned BERT model.
 Designed for scalability and real-world application, the system classifies resumes into one of 43 distinct categories.
 It features an interactive Streamlit app for seamless user interaction, enabling quick resume uploads and instant predictions.
 ---

 ## Key Features
-- **Dataset**: Preprocessed data adapted from a GitHub user’s repository.
+- **Dataset**: Preprocessed data adapted from a [GitHub user’s repository](https://github.com/noran-mohamed/Resume-Classification-Dataset).
 - **Model**: Fine-tuned `BERT` for multiclass text classification.
 - **Preprocessing**:
   - Cleaned text from provided data.
 - **Training**:
   - Initial phase: train classification head only.
   - Fine-tuning phase: unfreeze BERT layers for deeper learning.
-  - Achieved ~96% train accuracy and ~90% validation accuracy.
+  - Achieved ~97% train accuracy and ~91% validation accuracy.
 - **Classification**:
   - Supports **43 predefined resume categories**.
   - Resumes outside these categories will not be accurately classified.